 The goals of this organization are to provide help and entertainment to Chinese students and scholars, and to enhance connections among them.
 The majority of its members are Chinese students and scholars from Mainland China.
 However, the organization and most of the activities are open to all students.
-More information is available on the CSSA flyer.

 Global Health Interest Group (GHIG)

 GHIG was founded to foster a community of students, faculty, and staff at UT Southwestern dedicated to raising awareness of global health issues.
 We aim to promote accessibility, mentorship, and resources for those interested in pursuing opportunities abroad, whether in service, research or education.
 We also strive to generate interest among the medical school community in varied global health issues through discussion and education.

 Home and Abroad

 Founded in fall 2015, Home and Abroad is an annual global health publication by UTSW medical students.
 It was established to share ideas, inform discussions, and inspire action on issues of global health importance.; Our mission is to provide a varied perspective on global health endeavors, initiatives and achievements by the student body, faculty and friends; and to promote ideas, innovations and advancements with medical applications locally and globally.
 Our goal is to become the premier literary forum using multidisciplinary approaches to address challenges in global medicine by proving our readers insightful and accurate information on pertinent global health topics.

 Islamic Medical Association (IMA)